Tests for Merkel cell carcinoma

 Imaging tests can also be done to help determine how well treatment is working or to look for possible signs of cancer coming back (recurring) after treatment.

 Computed tomography (CT) scan

 The CT scan uses x-rays to make detailed, cross-sectional images of your body.
 Unlike a regular x-ray, CT scans can show the detail in soft tissues (such as internal organs).
 This test can show if any lymph nodes are enlarged or if other organs have suspicious spots, which might be from the spread of MCC.

 CT-guided needle biopsy: CT scans can also be used to help guide a biopsy needle into a suspicious area within the body.

 MRI scans use radio waves and strong magnets instead of x-rays to create detailed images of parts of your body.
 This test can help tell if any lymph nodes are enlarged or if other organs have suspicious spots, which might be due to the spread of MCC.
 MRI scans are also very helpful in looking at the brain and spinal cord.

 A PET scan can help show if the cancer has spread to lymph nodes or other parts of the body.
 This test looks for areas where cells are growing quickly (which might be a sign of cancer), rather than just showing if areas look abnormal based on their size or shape.

-Many centers have special machines that can do both a PET and CT scan at the same time (PET/CT scan).
-This lets the doctor compare areas of higher radioactivity on the PET with the more detailed appearance of that area on the CT.
+PET/CT scan: Many centers have special machines that can do both a PET and CT scan at the same time.
+This lets the doctor compare areas of higher radioactivity on the PET scan with the more detailed appearance of that area on the CT scan.